mingw4/cs241-fa21/lovable_linux/final_exam_practice.md

 6. How does TCP connection establishment work?
 And how does it affect latency in HTTP1.0 vs HTTP1.1?

+    TCP connection establishment works in 3-way handshake.
+    HTTP1.1 has a smaller latency than HTTP1.0 does, since HTTP1.1 can reuse connection and reduce handeshake's time.

 7. Wrap a version of read in a loop to read up to 16KB into a buffer from a pipe or socket.
 Handle restarts (`EINTR`), and socket-closed events (return 0).

 8. How is Domain Name System (DNS) related to IP and UDP?
 When does host resolution not cause traffic?

 9. What is NAT and where and why is it used?

+    NAT is Network Address Translation, and it is used because it can visualize internet protocol addresses more securely and it can distinct local and public IP addresses.

 ## 8. Files